stepzen-dev/snippets/reshape/README.md

 In all of the reshaping examples fields that are part of the reshaped api are accessible with no authorization.

+> **Note**
+> Any reshaped GraphQL schema can also be expanded with any StepZen GraphQL functionality, such as adding fields with `@materializer` or adding `@sequence` fields that invoked fields from reshaped and or original schema.

 ## Techniques

 ### Subsetting